-OMB Memorandum M-18-20 and IPERA describe what each Inspector General should review to assess their agency's compliance with improper payment reporting requirements.
+Inspectors General are required annually to report on whether their agency is in compliance with improper payment reporting requirements.
+OMB Memorandum M-18-20 and IPERA describe what each Inspector General should review to assess their agency's compliance.
 Compliance is defined by whether the agency has:

-- Published an AFR or PAR for the most recent fiscal year and posted that report and any accompanying materials required by OMB on the agency website; - Conducted a program specific risk assessment for each program or activity that conforms with Section 3321 note of Title 31 U.S.C (if required); - Published improper payment estimates for all programs and activities identified as susceptible to significant improper payments under its risk assessment (if required); - Published programmatic corrective action plans in the AFR or PAR (if required); - Published, and is meeting, annual reduction targets for each program assessed to be at risk and estimated for improper payments (if required and applicable); and - Reported a gross improper payment rate of less than 10 percent for each program and activity for which an improper payment estimate was obtained and published in the AFR or PAR.
+- Published an AFR or PAR for the most recent fiscal year and posted that report and any accompanying materials required by OMB on the agency website; - Conducted a program specific risk assessment for each program or activity that conforms with Section 3321 note of Title 31 U.S.C. (if required); - Published improper payment estimates for all programs and activities identified as susceptible to significant improper payments under its risk assessment (if required); - Published programmatic corrective action plans in the AFR or PAR (if required); - Published, and is meeting, annual reduction targets for each program assessed to be at risk and estimated for improper payments (if required and applicable); and - Reported a gross improper payment rate of less than 10 percent for each program and activity for which an improper payment estimate was obtained and published in the AFR or PAR.

-Based on the above criteria, the Farm Credit Administration (FCA or Agency) Office of Inspector General determined that FCA complied with IPERA requirements applicable to the Agency for FY 2018.
-FCA published and posted a PAR for FY 2018 on November 13, 2018.
+Based on the above criteria, the Farm Credit Administration (FCA or Agency) Office of Inspector General determined that FCA complied with improper payments reporting requirements applicable to the Agency for FY 2019.

+FCA published a PAR for FY 2019 on November 8, 2019, and posted the PAR on the Agency's website.
 FCA conducted risk assessments for FY 2017 and determined that all programs and activities were low risk and not susceptible to significant improper payments.
 For programs that are deemed not to be susceptible to significant improper payments, agencies must perform risk assessments at least once every three years.
-Therefore, FCA was not required to conduct a risk assessment for FY 2018, and the next required risk assessment will be for the period ending September 30, 2020.
-As none of the programs or activities assessed by FCA was determined to be susceptible to significant improper payments, the Agency was not required to publish improper payment estimates, publish programmatic corrective action plans, publish and meet annual reduction targets, or report gross improper payment rates of less than 10 percent.
+Therefore, FCA was not required to conduct a risk assessment for FY 2019, and the next required risk assessment will be for the period ending September 30, 2020.
+As none of the programs or activities assessed by FCA were determined to be susceptible to significant improper payments, the Agency was not required to publish improper payment estimates, publish programmatic corrective action plans, publish and meet annual reduction targets, or report gross improper payment rates of less than 10 percent.